-The Best Reason to Get Anti-Fatigue Mats: Employees!
+The Best Reason to Get Anti Fatigue Mats: Employees!

 If you have stood for a long time in a line or during a subway or bus ride, you would know first-hand that standing for a long time is just no fun!
 After a point, the soles of the feet and calves start aching, and standing becomes uncomfortable.
 That’s when you start to shift your weight from one foot to another to bring some relief.

-Standing for prolonged periods is uncomfortable and to be avoided as far as possible.
+Standing for long periods of time is uncomfortable and to be avoided as far as possible.
 And yet, there are employees in your firm, stores, or workshops who have to endure that discomfort as part of their jobs.
 While we understand that standing, and the resultant discomfort, may be an unavoidable occupational hazard, we are also going to show you ways in which you can improve the working conditions for your employees.

 When employees are uncomfortable, they are distracted from putting in their best efforts on the job.
 It’s just natural and human.
 By easing their discomfort, not only will you be caring for their wellbeing but will also boost their productivity, which works positively for your business.